soapbox-pub/rebased/README.md

   * The common and convenient way for adding HTTPS is by using Nginx as a reverse proxy.
 You can look at example Nginx configuration in `installation/pleroma.nginx`.
 If you need TLS/SSL certificates for HTTPS, you can look get some for free with letsencrypt: https://letsencrypt.org/
   The simplest way to obtain and install a certificate is to use [Certbot.](https://certbot.eff.org) Depending on your specific setup, certbot may be able to get a certificate and configure your web server automatically.

-  * [Not tested with system reboot yet!]
-You'll also want to set up Pleroma to be run as a systemd service.
-Example .service file can be found in `installation/pleroma.service` you can put it in `/etc/systemd/system/`.

 ## Running

 * By default, it listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.